lorenzocampanile/mysql-from-latin1-to-utf8-py/README.md

 **What to do?**

 The problems and difficulties are brilliantly explained and solved in Nic Jasma's article.

 Anyway if you are lazy: make a backup of your database, import it on a test machine and run this script to see if it solves your problem.

 ---

-## Why this script is there is already the Nic Jasma one?
+## Why this script if there is already the Nic Jasma one?

 The company I work for had some hundreds of VPS with this problem, intall PHP on all the machines just for run the Nic Jasma's script isn't desirable.
 My boss preferred a Python version (**rightfully**) so here we are.